Family Nurse Practitioner

 About the NP Program

-NP residents will work alongside other professional staff at our Lombardi Campus.
+NP residents will work alongside other professional staff at our Dutton and Lombardi campuses.
 Working in a collaborative practice alongside mental health professionals (counselors and psychiatrists), you’ll get clinical experience in family practice, internal medicine, pediatrics, women’s health, procedure clinics, and other specialties.

 The program is 18 months and includes didactic instruction in internal medicine, pediatrics, and women’s health.
 You’ll also get research-based training and personal coaching in the Four Habits Model for conducting effective and efficient patient visits.

-- Kathleen Walsh MSN FNP, Associate Program Director, Dutton Campus
+- Kathleen Walsh MSN FNP, Interim Program Director

 - Lisa Ward MD, Chief Medical Officer